Day 1 - The Night Our World Changed Forever

 Just minutes after returning home, whilst Sam was sit on our kitchen table, he started to blow bubbles and didn't respond to me when I asked him if he was alright.
 He then collapsed unconscious into my arms, having a seizure.
 This was Sam's first ever seizure. .
 Screaming I immediately rang 999 and with Sam in my arms I ran to my neighbour's house for help.

 Sam remained unconscious for 35 minutes and during that time he was having clusters of seizures.
-I was so scared watching what was happening to him, I was beside myself with fear.
-I genuinely thought I was going to lose him.
+I was beside myself with fear, and thought I was going to lose him.

 Sam was rarely ill.
 He was such a healthy, happy little boy.
 To see this happening to him made no sense at all.